jbrucker/currency-converter/README.md

 Sample code to download and print all exchange rates is in the class `ExchangeRateService`.

-Before you can run it, you need to put your CurrencyLayer.com API Key in a properties file named `converter.properties` on the build path.
+Before you can run it, you need to put your CurrencyLayer.com API Key in a properties file named `converter.properties` on the Java classpath.
 Create a properties file `src/converter.properties` containing your API Key:
 ```
 # Your API Key.
-# Avoid commiting this to a public repository.
+# Avoid committing this to a public repository.
 api.key = 1234567890ABCDEF
 ```
 Verify it by running `Config.java` which will print the API key on the console.